 RedeemTV is a brand new streaming service for Christian videos, and it is completely free!
 Currently in Beta version, Redeem TV offers access to tons of new and classic Christian videos for all ages.
 Many of the DVDs in the NC Conference Media Center that are published by Vision Video and Christian History Institute can now be viewed on this streaming platform.
 It includes movies, series, documentaries, biblical dramatizations, animated children’s videos, bible studies, and more.
 All you have to do is sign up for a free account!

 The North Carolina Institute for Spiritual Direction and Formation is offering weekly “Faith Connections” through ZOOM meetings for online discussion of Richard Rohr’s free Daily Meditations.
 Read more about this opportunity on their Facebook event page.

 Chuck Knows Church: Things WE Can Do

 The “Chuck Knows Church” online video series has partnered with #SeeAllthePeople from Discipleship Ministries to offer Things WE Can Do to share a few simple ideas that your church can do to help your community during this time of crisis.
-The videos are “Make a Call,” “Grocery Run,” and “Drop a Note.”
+The videos offer suggestions such as “Make a Call,” “Grocery Run,” and “Drop a Note.”